 We may reinstate this Contract after termination without the execution of a new application or the issuance of a new identification card.
-Reinstatement of a policy following default in payment of premium shall cover only loss resulting from accidental injury thereafter sustained or loss due to sickness beginning more than ten days after the date of such acceptance.

 Time Limit on Certain Defenses

 You must fully and accurately complete the enrollment application on behalf of yourself and any eligible dependents that you wish to enroll in the Plan.
 All statements, in the absence of fraud, made by the applicant on the enrollment application shall be deemed representations and not warranties.
 No such statements shall be used to void coverage or to reduce benefits unless contained in a written application of this Contract.
 In the event that a misstatement in an application is made that was NOT fraudulent or willful, we rate and collect from you the premium that would have been charged at the time coverage was effect had such misstatement not been made.